 The maps in the article depict the notion, that the Apocalypse is nigh, in time and space.
 The people of the time believed in it, both as a physical presence and as an unavoidable eventuality.
 The ancient idea, that storms and natural disasters carry God’s wrath, persists well into our own times.
 Mr. Freeman cites Hurricane Katrina as one recent example, of such claims being made.

-The fact is, natural disasters, mass shootings, and other aberrant behavior, act as an impasse, to our eternal quest toward a rational, logical explanation for all that is.
-We, in the modern day, come to the edge of the “knowable” world, if not to its end.
+Natural disasters, mass shootings, and other aberrant behavior act as an impasse, standing in the way of our eternal quest toward a rational, logical explanation for all that is.
+When events that defy rationality occur, we, too, feel that we have come to the edge of the “knowable” world, if not to its end.
 We do not understand.
 We do not know.
 And so, perplexed, we build a wall of belief at the edge of the void.

 For what lies beyond are monsters and demons.